Daniel Balavoine: Activism

 Beginning in 1968, Balavoine became interested in French political life.
 During the massive strikes and social turmoil in May of that year, he first thought about going into politics.
 But the end of the movement and General de Gaulle's comeback disappointed him, and he turned his mind to music.
 In 1980, he confronted François Mitterrand, who was at this time the National Secretary of the French Socialist Party and a French presidential candidate, during a France 2 evening news broadcast, leaving the entire room speechless.
-During a seven-minute spontaneous speech, an angry Balavoine expressed how he felt about the political situation of the youth in France, namely that the youth completely was ignored by the political world, only interested in their own stuff.
+During a seven-minute spontaneous speech, an angry Balavoine expressed how he felt about the political situation of the youth in France, namely that the youth was completely ignored by the political world, only interested in their own stuff.

 He supported his friend Coluche in his presidential bid.
-When Coluche finally abandoned, François Mitterrand, who was impressed by the young artist's aura, asked him to join his campaign team.
+When Coluche finally abandoned it, François Mitterrand, who was impressed by the young artist's aura, asked him to join his campaign team.
 Balavoine performed during the first meetings, but finally left, feeling he was being used for political purposes.
 He turned his mind toward humanitarian work, especially in Africa.
 A few months before his death, he had joined an NGO called Action Ecole, a French charity supported by Bob Geldof, which creates student communities to raise funds for Africa.
 He was in charge of managing the building of water wells in the Sahel.
-It is while supervising this project that he died in the crash of Sabine's Ecureuil in Mali.
+It was while supervising this project that he died in the crash of Sabine's Ecureuil in Mali.

 Legacy

 The French public look proudly upon songs like "Vivre ou survivre" (1982), "Dieu que c'est beau" (1984), "L'Aziza", "Sauver l'amour", "Aimer est plus fort que d'être aimé", and "Tous les cris, les SOS" (1985), comparing Balavoine favourably to English language groups like Eurythmics, Queen and Depeche Mode.

 Balavoine's songs have been interpreted by many artists, for example Catherine Ferry for whom he wrote nearly 20 songs, Jeanne Mas, Liane Foly, Frida Lyngstad, Lena Ka, Johnny Hallyday, Pascal Obispo, Patrick Fiori, Florent Pagny, Grégory Lemarchal, as well as Marie Denise Pelletier (from Quebec) who had an enormous success with her own rendition of the song "Tous les cris, les SOS" in 1987.

 In 1986, Belgian francophone artist Lara Fabian released her first single, "L'Aziza est en pleurs" (composed by Marc Lercs) in honour of Balavoine.
 In 2006, to mark the 20th anniversary of the singer's death, Barclay Records released his complete recorded works as a boxed set titled Balavoine sans frontières.

-On June 1, 2021, Google celebrated him with a Google Doodle.
+On 1 June 2021 Google celebrated him with a Google Doodle.